Stock Market Prediction via Deep Learning Techniques: A Survey: Stock market prediction in machine learning

-The combination of CNN and LSTM could further improve time series prediction.
-Lu et al. \cite{lu2020cnn} proposed a CNN-LSTM model to predict daily stock closing prices where the CNN model extracts features from 10-day historical data time series, and the LSTM model makes the price prediction.
-In the following research, Lu et al. \cite{lu2021cnn} developed and proposed a CNN-BiLSTM-AM model.
-This model leverages the attention mechanism to capture the historical influential stock fluctuation on price time series and improve the CNN-based model performance.
-Wang et al. \cite{wang2021stock} proposed a CNN-BiLSTM model to make the stock closing price prediction where they added a tanh function to the output gate of the Bi-LSTM and improved the model performance.
-Mehtab and Sen \cite{mehtab2020stock} proposed a univariable convolutional LSTM model for predicting the opening price of Indian stocks.
-The authors developed the model performance by partitioning a 10-day time series into two 5-day data sequences to enable the convolutional layer to extract more historical data features.
-Besides, GRU is also introduced recently and proved efficient in processing.
-In the modelling multiple stock factors tasks, Zhou, Zhou, and Wang \cite{zhou2022stock} proposed an ensembled stock market prediction model consisting of CNN and Bidirectional GRU, which is feature-selection-based.
-CNN is responsible for feature extraction, while GRU is responsible for processing the time series data.
+The integration of CNN and LSTM can enhance time series prediction even further.
+Lu et al. \cite{lu2020cnn} introduced a CNN-LSTM model for forecasting daily stock closing prices, where the CNN component extracts features from a 10-day historical data time series, and the LSTM component makes the price prediction.
+In a subsequent study, Lu et al. \cite{lu2021cnn} proposed a CNN-BiLSTM-AM model which incorporates the attention mechanism to capture historical influential stock fluctuations on price time series and improve the performance of the CNN-based model.
+Wang et al. \cite{wang2021stock} also presented a CNN-BiLSTM model for stock closing price prediction and improved the model's performance by adding a tanh function to the output gate of the Bi-LSTM.
+Mehtab and Sen \cite{mehtab2020stock} proposed a univariable convolutional LSTM model for predicting the opening price of Indian stocks and improved the model's performance by partitioning a 10-day time series into two 5-day data sequences to allow the convolutional layer to extract more historical data features.
+Additionally, the use of GRU has also been recently demonstrated as efficient in processing tasks.
+Zhou, Zhou, and Wang \cite{zhou2022stock} proposed an ensemble stock market prediction model consisting of CNN and Bidirectional GRU, which is feature-selection-based.
+The CNN is responsible for feature extraction, while the GRU is responsible for processing the time series data.
 They used the closing price of the stock market as the model output and all other data as inputs and obtained results with less error than other basic models.